emcfar97/Software/README.md

 ## 2021
 [CS 449 Spring 2021](https://github.com/Rayos1/CS-449-Spring-2021)
 # Music
-A suite of musuc related files primarily written for iPhone's Pythonista app, including an app for practicing scale degrees of musical keys and producing random melodies.
+A suite of music related files primarily written for iPhone's Pythonista app, including an app for practicing scale degrees of musical keys and producing random melodies.
 Has been abandoned for the time being.